 Purchasing a location would come with additional real estate fees, loan fees, building permits and inspection fees.
-Leasing a space would include the cost of rent, utilities, maintenance, building insurance, and any build-out costs.
+Leasing a space would include the cost of rent, utilities, maintenance, building insurance and any build-out costs.
 You may be responsible for a portion of property taxes as well.

 Brewery owners need several licenses in addition to the federal permit from the TTB that clears them to sell beer.
-Individual states also require brewery owners to obtain a license from the Alcohol Beverage Control board, or another state entity, which would require a fee.
+Individual states also require brewery owners to obtain a license from the Alcohol Beverage Control (ABC) board, or another state entity, which would require a fee.
 In Florida, for example, brewery owners are required to obtain a state manufacturers’ license which has a $3,000 annual fee.

-The Craft Beverage Modernization and Tax Reform Act, which went into effect in January, reduced the federal excise tax from $7 per barrel to $3.50 per barrel for brewers producing less than 2 million barrels annually.
-All other brewers owe $16 per barrel on the first 6 million barrels, and $18 a barrel if they surpass 6 million.
+The Craft Beverage Modernization and Tax Reform Act (CBMA), which went into effect in 2018, reduced the federal excise tax from $7 per barrel to $3.50 per barrel on the first 60,000 barrels for brewers producing less than two million barrels annually.
+All other brewers owe $16 per barrel on the first six million barrels, and $18 a barrel if they surpass six million.

 Other taxes for brewery owners could include: